interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 * ``addErrors``: the set of to-be-added ``ErrorCode`` entries (if the new status is ``Error``)
 * ``removeErrors``: the set of to-be-removed ``ErrorCode`` entries
 * ``msg``: the detailed message provided by the function caller
-* ``stakedRelayer``: the account identifier of the Staked Relayer suggesting the update.
+* ``stakedRelayer``: the account identifier of the staked relayer suggesting the update.

 *Functions*